Bhumika-Kumar/Comment-Classification/README.md

 comment interactions by categorizing comments, removing toxic content, and providing automated responses based on comment classification.

-Steps for the Automated System
+Steps for the Automated System:

 1.Data Collection:
 Collect a dataset of social media comments that include examples of each category.